 After an assessor completes the initial trainings on the content of the scales, they then go out with a state anchor (Quality Advancement Team members) for three consecutive observations to obtain reliability.
 Once reliable, assessors complete reliability checks every 10th observation.
 Reliability checks consists of assessors observing in the same classroom at the same time and scoring independently.
 After scoring, scores are reviewed and discussed.
 Assessors must show their scores align within one point of the state anchor’s score.
 The reliability process is modeled after how ERSI conducts reliabilities for state anchors nationally.

-For the CLASS® tools, each assessor is certified by Teachstone® through their required training.
+Each assessor is first certified by Teachstone® through their required training.
 Assessors are then required to pair up to observe and code classrooms every 10th observation; this is called “Double Coding.”
 Similar to reliability, assessors code independently and discuss scores and the scores must be within one for each dimension.
 Additionally, Clayton goes through calibrations that are hosted by Teachstone® to measure coding accuracy.
-To learn more about CLASS® and Teachstone®, visit Teachstone’s website here: https://teachstone.com/
+To learn more about CLASS® and Teachstone®, visit Teachstone’s® website by clicking the button below.

 Assessors may not observe independently if they do not maintain reliability or accurate double codes.
 Throughout the year, our state anchors and project managers provide continuous training to ensure consistency and continuous professional development on the assessments we utilize.
-These rigorous reliability, double coding, and training processes are unique to Clayton Early Learning, as our organization strives for excellence (one of Clayton's values).
+This rigorous reliability, double coding, and training processes are unique to Clayton Early Learning, as our organization strives for excellence (one of Clayton's values).
 To learn more about our organization's values, click the button below.